 Bonus: The Nutcracker Museum has the largest collection of nutcrackers in the world - you can see antique and collectible nutcrackers and get your own authentic hand-carved Christmas nutcracker.

 Our travel tips: US-2 can be tricky to drive in poor weather conditions so take your time, and make sure your vehicle is suitable for the trip.

 Weekend trips from Seattle (3-5 hours each way)There are some great trips you can take a little further afield from Seattle.
 We've included city breaks to Vancouver and Portland here as, although you can drive to either in a little under 3 hours, chances are you'll want to stay the night if you're visiting either of these buzzing cities.

 5. Vancouver, BC (Canada)

 2 hours 30 minutes from Seattle (140 miles)

 Why you should visit: Vancouver is one of Canada's most diverse cities, and with its coastal location at the foot of the mountains, it's a beautiful place to spend a weekend.
 The city is about half the size of Seattle, making it possible to see a lot of the city in a short time.

 Vancouver is much quieter in the winter than the busy summer season, and with a mild climate thanks to its location on the coast, it can be very enjoyable in the winter.

-How to get there: Head north on I-5 all the way to the international border.
+How to get there: Head north on this road trip, following I-5 all the way to the international border.
 After entering Canada remain on the same road, which becomes BC-99 and takes you right into the heart of Vancouver.